rodral/labveilletech/content/posts/ux-usefulness.md

 # Why Focusing on Usefulness is More Important Than Focusing on User Experience

-## The Importance of Balancing UX and Usefulness
+In the era of digital transformation, businesses are consistently trying to distinguish themselves through the creation of unique, user-centered products.
+The concept of User Experience (UX) has taken center stage as a key to digital success.
+However, usefulness—fulfilling a user's actual needs—has emerged as an essential consideration that may outweigh UX in terms of creating truly lasting, valuable products.

-In today's fast-paced digital world, businesses are constantly looking for ways to stand out and offer valuable products to their users.
-While user experience (UX) is often touted as the key to success, a new perspective suggests that focusing on usefulness is even more crucial.
-In this article, we will explore why prioritizing usefulness is the key to creating truly valuable products that stand the test of time.
+##Striking the Balance: UX versus Usefulness

-## The Need for Focus on Usefulness
+A common misunderstanding is that UX and usefulness are always interlinked.
+However, a product may offer a delightful user experience yet fail to serve a practical, functional purpose.
+The challenge is, therefore, to strike a balance—focus on both UX and usefulness—with a heavier emphasis on the latter.

-First and foremost, it is important to understand that UX and usefulness are not mutually exclusive.
-A product can have a great user experience and still be lacking in its overall usefulness.
-The key is to strike a balance between the two, but with a strong emphasis on usefulness.
-The reason for this is that a product that is useful will naturally have a positive user experience.
-On the other hand, a product that focuses solely on UX may not have meaningful functionality, resulting in a product that is visually appealing but ultimately useless.
+It's important to note that a useful product tends to naturally result in a positive user experience, as it effectively meets user needs.
+Conversely, a product solely focused on providing an attractive UX, yet failing to deliver substantial functionality, risks becoming an empty, aesthetic shell.

-## Companies That Prioritize Usefulness
+##From Theory to Practice: Companies Emphasizing Usefulness

-One example of a company that prioritizes usefulness over UX is Amazon.
-From its inception, Amazon has focused on providing the most useful experience possible to its users.
-This has resulted in a platform that offers an almost endless supply of products, from everyday household items to niche products, all delivered with lightning-fast shipping.
-While the platform's UX has improved over the years, the focus on usefulness has always remained the same.
+Take Amazon, for instance.
+This e-commerce giant's success story has been centered around the idea of usefulness from its very beginning.
+Amazon has created a user experience that, although simple, serves its primary purpose efficiently—providing a vast array of products with a reliable delivery system.
+Over the years, Amazon has enhanced its UX, but the core focus on usefulness remains unaltered.

-Another example is Google, which revolutionized the search engine industry by providing the most useful results possible.
-The UX of Google is simple and straightforward, but it is the usefulness of the results that has made it the go-to search engine for millions of people.
-PayPal is another great example of a company that prioritizes usefulness over UX.
-The platform allows users to send and receive money with ease, making it a valuable tool for millions of people around the world.
+Similarly, Google's straightforward interface belies its deeply ingrained commitment to usefulness.
+It's Google's ability to provide useful, accurate search results that has made it a daily necessity for millions, more so than its user experience.

-## Conlusion
+##The Essential Takeaway

-In conclusion, while UX is important, it should be secondary to the usefulness of a product.
-Companies that prioritize usefulness over UX are more likely to create products that are truly valuable to their users and stand the test of time.
-By focusing on what users actually need, companies can create products that are not only visually appealing but also meaningful and functional.
-By prioritizing usefulness, companies can create products that offer a great user experience as a natural byproduct, rather than the main focus.
+In essence, usefulness should take precedence in the product development process.
+Companies that prioritize usefulness invariably stand a higher chance of crafting products that not only satisfy their users' needs but also stand the test of time.
+By concentrating on what users genuinely require, businesses can offer not just an aesthetically pleasing interface, but also a purposeful, practical tool.
+Thus, great UX becomes a natural outcome of a useful product, rather than its focal point.

 Source: [medium.com/ux-meisterei]([https://medium.com/ux-meisterei/why-focussing-on-usefulness-is-more-important-than-focusing-on-user-experience-ee89444191a5](https://medium.com/ux-meisterei/why-focussing-on-usefulness-is-more-important-than-focusing-on-user-experience-ee89444191a5))